nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README.md

 <a name="testing-the-example"></a>

 ## Testing the example
+### Testing the all-clusters application without Matter CLI (default)

 1. Prepare the board with the flashed `All-cluster application` (as shown above).
-2. The All-cluster example example uses UART to print logs while runing the server.
+2. The All-cluster example uses UART to print logs while runing the server.
 To view raw UART output, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200
    - 8 data bits